 LaMelo Ball becomes youngest NBA player with triple-double

-Ball just missed the first triple-double of his career in the Hornets’ win Friday night over the Pelicans, finishing with 12 points, 10 rebounds and nine assists.
-Ball turned it on the second half and produced the record when he drove the lane and dished out to Rozier for a 3-pointer.

 Cam Reddish scored 21 points and De'Andre Hunter had 20 for the Hawks.
-Atlanta's Trae Young struggled all night, shooting 5 of 19 from the floor to finish with 15 points and 10 assists.
+Young struggled all night, shooting 5 of 19 from the floor to finish with 15 points and 10 assists.

-The Hornets shot 57.5% from the field in the first half to build a 59-50 lead, while holding the Hawks to 36%.
+Ball tied his highest scoring night on 9-of-13 shooting from the field as the Hornets handed the struggling Hawks their fourth straight loss.
+He became only the fifth rookie in NBA history to record a triple-double and the first Hornets player to do it coming off the bench.

+Borrego said he loves Ball's spirit and his energy, but what has impressed him the most is his poise and confidence.

 TIP-INS